gridatek/supabase/docs/05_FRONTEND_INTEGRATION.md

 }
 ```

-> **Note**: Uses Angular's modern standalone components and `@for` control flow.
+> **Note**: Angular 18+ uses standalone components by default (no NgModules) and the new `@for` control flow syntax.
 The API key shown is the default Supabase CLI key for local development only.

 ## Monorepo Structure